-We currently process tests at our 38,000 square foot, CAP-accredited, CLIA-certified, and NYSDOH-approved molecular laboratory and office facility located at our U.S. headquarters in Irvine, California; and through our 8,000 square foot, CAP-accredited, CLIA-certified laboratory facility in Plano, Texas.
-We also operate a 7,800 square foot office and a laboratory facility located in Nijmegen, The Netherlands, where we primarily conduct research and development activities.
-Our GPS test is currently performed by Exact Sciences in its laboratory facility in Redwood City, California.
+We currently process tests at our 49,000 square foot, CAP-accredited, CLIA-certified, and NYSDOH-approved molecular laboratory and office facility located at our U.S. headquarters in Irvine, California; and through our 8,000 square foot, CAP-accredited, CLIA-certified laboratory facility in Plano, Texas.
+We also operate a 2,500 square foot office and a laboratory facility located in Nijmegen, The Netherlands, where we primarily conduct research and development activities.
 Our current clinical reference laboratory has excess processing expansion capacity with incremental increases in laboratory personnel and equipment, including expansion capacity for laboratory facilities.
 We believe that we currently have sufficient capacity to process all of our tests.
 We may require additional facilities in the future as we expand our business and believe that additional space, when needed, will be available on commercially reasonable terms.